 Organizations making these offers are known throughout the travel industry as "card mills" because they routinely offer credentials by the thousands in the form of an identification card that is sold for a significant fee.
 In turn, these cards would presumably be accepted by every segment of the travel industry.
 Many suppliers of travel, however, do not accept them.

-For more information, see What Consumers and Consumer Protection Agencies Should Know About Travel Industry Card Mills by the American Society of Travel agents.
+For more information, see What Consumers and Consumer Protection Agencies Should Know About Travel Industry Card Mills by the American Society of Travel Advisors.